nrl-ai/pautobot/README.md

 - Go to <http://localhost:5678/> to see the user interface.
 You can choose one of the two modes:
   - **Chat**
   - **Chat + QA**
 - Upload some documents to the app (see the supported extensions above).
+You can try [docs/python3.11.3_lite.zip](docs/python3.11.3_lite.zip) for a quick start.
+This zip file contains 45 files from the [Python 3.11.3 documentation](https://docs.python.org/3/download.html).
 - Ingest documents with **Ingest Data** button.

 ## II.
 Development